Rude Q&A

 Spinoza was also influenced by Stoicism, which I have already mentioned as being closely related to the ideas that our methodology of Mindful Bounded Rationality is based on.

-In summary, you can see that what I have presented in this book is quite close to Spinoza’s argument, except I don’t call the universe or nature as God, though I have no problem if someone does that because that helps them.
-The main reason why I don't invoke the concept of God in the MSE Framework is because it has a wide diversity of definitions and comes loaded with a lot of historical and philosophical baggage which complicate the rigorous and non-judgmental analysis I am trying to do here.
+In summary, you can see that what I have presented in this book is quite close to Spinoza’s argument, except I don’t call the universe or nature "God", though I have no problem if someone does that because that helps them.
+The main reason why I don't invoke the concept of God in the MSE Framework is because it has a wide diversity of definitions and comes loaded with a lot of historical and philosophical baggage which complicates the rigorous and non-judgmental analysis I am trying to do here.

 Also, Spinoza was a strong proponent of rationalism, whereas we have tried to moderate our reliance on rationality by incorporating elements of mindfulness and bounded rationality.